Fatlip: Collaborations

 In 2001, Fatlip was featured on L.A.
 Symphony's Big Broke L.A.
 EP on the track "What You Say".

-Fatlip had a cameo in Southern rapper Ludacris's “Get Back” video.
+Fatlip had a cameo in Southern rapper Ludacris's "Get Back" video.

-In 2007, he collaborated with The Chemical Brothers on their song "The Salmon Dance" which is featured on their album We Are the Night.
+In 2007, he collaborated with The Chemical Brothers on their song "The Salmon Dance", which is featured on their album We Are the Night.

 Fatlip is featured on the track "Dream and Imaginate" by The Wascals.

 Fatlip has collaborated with a crew from France known as the Jazz Liberatorz.
-In 2008, he appeared on their album Clin D'Oeil.
-He was featured on two tracks, “Ease My Mind“ and “Genius At Work”, the latter of which also featured Tre Hardson, Omni, and T-Love.
-He also appeared twice on the subsequent Jazz Liberatorz album, Fruit of the Past.
-The two songs on that album on which he appeared were called “My Style Is Fly” and “Back Packers”.
+In 2008, he appeared on their album Clin D'Oeil, on two tracks, "Ease My Mind" and "Genius At Work", the latter of which also featured Tre Hardson, Omni, and T-Love.
+He also appeared twice on the subsequent Jazz Liberatorz album, Fruit of the Past, on "My Style Is Fly" and "Back Packers".

 Fatlip is featured on the song "Luxury Pool" from the 2008 album Stainless Style by Neon Neon.

 In early 2009, Fatlip also appeared on two tracks on The Spirit of Apollo, the debut album by N.A.S.A., which was a collaboration project between Sam Spiegel and DJ Zegon.
 The two songs were "Hip Hop" (also featuring KRS-One and Tre Hardson) and "Strange Enough" (also featuring Karen O and Ol' Dirty Bastard.)
 Other artists who appeared on the album included Method Man, E-40, Chali 2na, and David Byrne, among others.

 2016 saw Fatlip collaborate with Edo G on a song called "Playtimee Over", produced by Tone Spliff.
 Then, in 2017, Fatlip was featured on the track "Mr. Lonely" by Portland-based band Portugal.
 The Man.
 The song was included on the band's album Woodstock, and Fatlip received a writing credit for it.

-In 2019, Fatlip appeared on “Aw Hell You Motherfuckin’ Right”, a song from A Joy Which Nothing Can Erase, the third full-length album by Toronto rapper The Mighty Rhino.
+In 2019, Fatlip appeared on "Aw Hell You Motherfuckin' Right", a song from A Joy Which Nothing Can Erase, the third full-length album by Toronto rapper The Mighty Rhino.
 The song also featured Ultra Magnus, and was produced by Myer Clarity, with scratches by DJ Digital Junkie.

 In 2020, Fatlip released a collaboration with Blu and Samuel T. Herring, the latter credited as Hemlock Ernst.
 The song was called "Good For The Soul".
 That year also saw Fatlip collaborate with Percee P and Phil Da Agony on the song "For You".

 Reunion with Tre Hardson

 Fatlip has reunited with former Pharcyde member Tre Hardson to perform on The Over 30, Dirty Old Men Tour together.

-Fatlip was featured in the song "All I Want for Christmas (Is Somebody Else)" with Tre Hardson featuring St. Imey (formerly of The Wascals) and produced by J-Swift.